nick-otter/nick-otter.github.io/_posts/2020-11-26-how to debug a syscall.md

 ---
 layout: post
-title:  "How to debug a syscall"
+title:  "How to debug a Syscall"
 categories: kernel
 ---

-# How to debug a syscall
+# How to debug a Syscall
 {: style="text-align: center"}

 Written by Nick Otter.